 - Stimulates dilation of blood vessels, especially the peripheral ones, which helps enhance blood flow deep in the tissues, providing pain relief besides enhanced nutrition.

-The heat from near infrared also helps kill other types of abnormal cells.
+The heat from near infrared is also said to help kill other types of abnormal cells.
 Tumors, for example, tolerate heat poorly.
 Raising body temperature hastens their death.
 Though not a conventional method, hyperthermia is a well-researched therapy for cancer.
 Heat also disables or kills cells mutated by radiation or damaged by other toxins.

 According to the National Cancer institute, hyperthermia (also called thermal therapy or thermotherapy) is a type of cancer treatment in which body tissue is exposed to high temperatures.
 Research has shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues.
 Many studies have shown a significant reduction in tumor size when hyperthermia is combined with other treatments.

-Near infra-red heat is considered to be completely safe and more impactful than the higher energy far infrared radiation devices that are available in the market.
+Near infra-red heat is considered to be more impactful than the higher energy far infrared radiation devices that are available in the market.